ardakaykusuz/Creating_Dashboard_Using_Plotly_Dash/README.md

 - Customer Behavior Insights – Promo usage, payment methods, time-of-day activity
 - Cuisine Preferences – Top cuisines per cluster and visual comparison

-The visualisation of the dashboard is attached to the report.
+The visualisation of the dashboard is attached to the report in Section **Appendix**.
 Please see this PDF file:
 'project_report.pdf'